Leisure Suit Larry: Leisure Suit Larry 4: The Missing Floppies

 According to production notes given by Lowe, the following events must be assumed to have happened between Larry 3 and Larry 5 to connect the two games: Larry and Patti plan to marry; Patti leaves him at a Yosemite church to pursue her career, but Larry is gone when she returns; the villain of Larry 5, Julius Biggs, somehow steals the game disks and Larry suffers amnesia.
 The absence of the floppy disks was introduced as a plot element in the sequel to explain how Larry, as a computer generated character, came to suffer from amnesia.
 Larry 4 appears in several of the other games in the series, including being played in Leisure Suit Larry: Magna Cum Laude.
-Leisure Suit Larry: Love For Sale Mobile takes place during the Larry 4 development years, and a subplot for the best ending requires finding the lost disks.
+Leisure Suit Larry: Love For Sail!
+Mobile takes place during the Larry 4 development years, and a subplot for the best ending requires finding the lost disks.
 A folder named LSL4 could be found on the CD of Leisure Suit Larry Collection in which Al Lowe left a note in a readme file referencing the game and concluding "who says sequels have to be done sequentially?".

 MAD Magazine proposed what Leisure Suit Larry 4 might have looked like in a 1990 issue spoofing video games.
 Their idea was "the after effect of Larry's screwing around with the time coming for Larry having to pay the piper."
 They proposed the idea of Larry in a maze game similar to Berzerk, where he must steer clear of out-of-wedlock pregnancies he has caused, as well as private investigators, case workers and angry fathers wielding shotguns, making it extremely difficult for Larry to continue his infamous carefree attitude towards casual sex.
 On April 1, 2009, the abandonware site Abandonia released an alleged "leaked copy" for download.
 This turned out in fact to be an elaborate April Fools' Day prank: the screenshots were fakes, the review was fictional, and the "game" archive actually contained 55 identical copies of scanned front casing of Leisure Suit Larry: Box Office Bust.

 The game is a part of the plot of Space Quest 4: Roger Wilco and the Time Rippers, another Sierra title.
 In the game, LSL4 is labeled as the cause of a supercomputer virus that crippled Roger's home planet Xenon.

-The fourth part is also considered as the remake of the first game, since it is included in the compilations together with the regular games and was released between the third and fifth part.
+The VGA remake of the first game is sometimes unofficially considered by fans as LSL4, since it was released between the third and fifth game, and is frequently included in LSL compilations.
+This could also make sense, since Larry is seen developing LSL1 at the end of LSL3, indicating he may actually be working on the remake.